Sign Up for a Free Account

 Historical note and terminology

-The noninvasive devices transmitting stimulation transcutaneously to the auricular branch of the vagus nerve or carotid vagus nerve are being evaluated for epilepsy, pain, autonomic disorder, depression, and different types of headaches (23; 16).
+The noninvasive devices transmitting stimulation transcutaneously to the auricular branch of the vagus nerve or carotid vagus nerve are being evaluated for epilepsy, pain, autonomic disorder, depression, and different types of headaches (26; 18).
 There are several noninvasive vagal nerve stimulation devices available on the market.
-Although some devices are essentially TENS devices with a surface electrode attaching to the auricular branch of the vagus nerve, tVNS® L (NEMOS®, Cerbomed GmbH, Erlangen, Germany) and gammaCore Sapphire™ (electroCore, Inc., Rockaway, NJ) are dedicated noninvasive vagal nerve stimulation devices.
+The tVNS® (NEMOS®, Cerbomed GmbH, Erlangen, Germany) has a clip-on electrode stimulating the auricular branch of the vagus nerve.
+The gammaCore Sapphire™ (electroCore, Inc., Rockaway, NJ) is a transcervical vagus nerve stimulation (tcVNS) device.
+At the time of writing, two additional noninvasive vagus nerve stimulators, Truvaga (Truvaga 350 and Truvaga plus, electroCore, Rockaway, NJ) and Pulsetto (Vilnius, Lithuania), are also available in the U.S. as over-the-counter devices.
+Both devices are advertised for stress relief, improving focus, sleep, and mind clarity.

 The only United States FDA-cleared noninvasive vagal nerve stimulation device for acute and prophylactic treatment of primary headaches, including cluster headaches in adults, episodic cluster headaches in adults, and acute and preventive treatment of migraine in adolescents (ages 12 years and older) and adults is gammaCORE.
 It is a hand-held transcervical vagus nerve stimulation (tcVNS) device that stimulates the cervical vagus nerve by two skin electrodes applied at the neck.
-The device can be applied 6 to 12 times per day. gammaCORE has also received European CE marking for treatment of primary headaches, including migraine, cluster headaches, trigeminal autonomic cephalalgias, hemicrania continua, and medication overuse headaches.
-Another noninvasive vagal nerve stimulation device, tVNS® L is one of the first transauricular vagus nerve stimulation (taVNS) devices that has received Eurpean CE marking for treating headaches and pain.
-However, it is not yet cleared by the US FDA.
-Noninvasive vagal nerve stimulation devices exhibit a greater safety profile and prove to be more effective than their invasive counterparts.
+The device can be applied 6 to 12 times per day. gammaCORE has also received European CE marking for the treatment of primary headaches, including migraine, cluster headaches, trigeminal autonomic cephalalgias, hemicrania continua, and medication overuse headaches.
+Another noninvasive vagal nerve stimulation device, tVNSL®, is one of the first transauricular vagus nerve stimulation (taVNS) devices that have received European CE marking for treating headaches and pain.
+However, it has not yet been cleared by the FDA.
+Noninvasive vagal nerve stimulation devices exhibit a greater safety profile than their invasive counterparts.

 This is an article preview.